ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. warning::

-  Testing the action locally before enabling it in the CI/CD pipeline is recommended.
+  Testing the action locally before enabling it in the CI/CD workflow is recommended.
 Information on how to do this can be found in `the action's documentation`_.

 Vulnerability remediation and reporting
 ----------------------------------------

 When a vulnerability is detected, the action fails and reports the vulnerabilities found in the codebase.
-These vulnerabilities will be reported as draft security advisories in the repository's **Security** tab.
+Following that, these vulnerabilities are reported as draft security advisories in the repository's **Security** tab.
 Maintainers are then responsible for reviewing the advisories and deciding whether to address them or not.
 These advisories are monitored by the PyAnsys Core team and are escalated internally if they represent a roadblock for usage.